commrade-goad/sistem-operasi/README.md

 ```

-- The first the function that will be launched with the thread is `TaskBlink` that accept pointer of void as the args.
+- The first function that will be launched with the thread is `TaskBlink` that accept pointer of void as the args.

 ```c